This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

-This popular area provides two handicap parking spaces adjacent to the accessible vault toilet, in front of the informational kiosk and at the south end of the parking lot.
+This popular area provides two handicap parking spaces adjacent to the accessible vault toilet and in front of the informational kiosk.
 A concrete pathway leads to the kiosk.
 A packed trail across three bridges connects with a boardwalk that leads you to the natural bridge for which the park is named.

 This area is not considered accessible.
 All base is natural turf and is located on a slight slope.
 The vault toilet has not been modified.
 Two fire grills and picnic tables are provided.

-The portion of Spring Brook Trail, to the right of the Devil’s Icebox kiosk up to the bridge, is accessible over natural turf.
+The portion of Spring Brook Trail, to the right of the Devil’s Icebox kiosk up to the wooden foot bridge (about 300 meters), is accessible over natural turf.
 Devil’s Icebox Trail is partially accessible from the trailhead to the rock bridge.

 For more information, contact the park: